coinmenace/NLCoin/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the Protond tests manually, launch `src/test/test_Proton`.
+To run the protond tests manually, launch `src/test/test_proton`.

-To add more Protond tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more protond tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the Proton-qt tests manually, launch `src/qt/test/test_Proton-qt`
+To run the proton-qt tests manually, launch `src/qt/test/test_proton-qt`

-To add more Proton-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more proton-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.